Kolektivo/kolektivo-dapp/DEVELOPMENT.md

 ## Execution

 The web service is invoked by a github action on the repo.
-The code itself handles being triggered more times than is needed for the intervals defined, but still only stores data when needed based on the intervals defined.
+The web service code itself handles being triggered more times than is needed for the intervals defined, but still only stores data when needed based on the intervals defined.
 So even if it only needs to store data every 5 minutes, it can be called every minute and won't store data until the 5 minute interval is hit.

 This is how the flow works: